 Will your mural be indoor or outdoor?
 On a smooth or rough surface?
 In an area with substantial or subdued lighting?
 It makes a difference . . . a substantial difference!

 A vinyl mural is a printed image with adhesive backing, manufactured to desired size by printing organizations, and adhered to a firm, smooth surface like drywall or metal in a process similar to wallpaper installation.
+While vinyl murals can be installed on rough, porous surfaces, they often tend to peel and crack.
 In contrast, a muralist re-creates your chosen image by hand with paint, where location or texture are largely insignificant.

 Exterior images are susceptible to the natural impact of weather such as sunlight, wind, rain, humidity and snow, including catastrophic events.
 Vinyl is not ideal for exterior applications as direct weather exposure diminishes lifespan.
 Quality paint, on the other hand, is designed for outdoor durability, the very conditions that Mother Nature bestows.
 Hand-painted murals are far more durable in outdoor conditions where they can survive for extended periods of time.